|Geese love queues.

 In a lot of situations, the order with which data is processed is important.
 Message queues are inherently ordered, and capable of providing guarantees that data will be processed in a specific order.
 IronMQ guarantees that messages will be processed using FIFO (first in, first out), so the order in which messages are placed on a queue is the order in which they’ll be retrieved from it.

 - Buffering In any non-trivial system, there are going to be components that require different processing times.
 For example, it takes less time to upload an image than it does to apply a filter to it.
 Message queues help these tasks operate at peak efficiency by offering a buffer layer–the process writing to the queue can write as fast as it’s able to, instead of being constrained by the readiness of the process reading from the queue.
-This buffer helps control and optimise the speed with which data flows through your system.
+This buffer helps control and optimize the speed with which data flows through your system.

 - Understanding Data Flow